Day 1 – Tokyo itinerary

 On the other side of the Imperial Palace is Marunouchi (丸の内), the Canary Wharf of Tokyo with a variety of offices, shops and restaurants.
 After my brief visit to the Imperial Palace, I went to Tokyo Station to collect my Japan Rail Pass.
 You can get more information about Japan Pass, here.

 Not far away is Nihonbashi (日本橋).
 Although it looks just like a bridge under another bridge; the bridge that gave its name to the district was the centre point for Japan’s highway network in the Edo period.
 Following on from there, I arrived in Ginza (銀座).
 Being Tokyo’s most fashionable and posh shopping, dining and entertainment district, it reminds me of Champs Élysées in Paris, Fifth Avenue in New York or Bond Street in London.
-It has lots of department stores, boutiques, art galleries, restaurants, night clubs and cafes – all a little too expensive for my liking but window shopping never hurt anyone!
+It has lots of department stores, boutiques, art galleries, restaurants, nightclubs and cafes – all a little too expensive for my liking but window shopping never hurt anyone!

 Where to eat

 Ginza being not far from Tsukiji Market (築地市場) has plenty of sushi restaurants on offer.
-We had lunch in this lovely restaurant: Ginza Sushi Marui (Ginzatyuuou Bld.1F, 3-8-15, Ginza, Chuo-ku).
+We had lunch at this lovely restaurant: Ginza Sushi Marui (Ginzatyuuou Bld.1F, 3-8-15, Ginza, Chuo-ku).
 The young chef (still in training as it takes years of on-the-job training) was eager to practice his English with me.

 Southern Tokyo (Odaiba)